Jeremy Paul (screenwriter)

-Jeremy Paul (29 July 1939 - 3 May 2011) was a British film and television writer.
+Jeremy Paul (29 July 1939 – 3 May 2011) was a British film and television writer.

 Biography

-He was born Jeremy Paul Roche on 29 July 1939 in Bexhill, East Sussex, the son of the actress Joan Haythorne.
+Paul was born as Jeremy Paul Roche on 29 July 1939 in Bexhill, East Sussex, the son of the actress Joan Haythorne.

 Alan Gibson came up with the idea for The Flipside of Dominick Hide (1980), a Play for Today he co-wrote with Jeremy Paul and directed.
 They collaborated again on its sequel, Another Flip for Dominick (1982).

 He co-wrote the song Mistletoe and Wine, which was a Christmas No 1 for Cliff Richard in 1988.